dsim49/rubiks_cube/README.md

 12/21/2023
 Step 3: I don't know how to make a user interface, so we will work on that first since it will be hardest.
 Might be several commits for this step.

+12/25/2023
+Adding chatgpt development tools (tools to help me develop with the help of chatgpt) like a script to concatenate everything so I can copy and paste the entire code to chatgpt prompt.
+Also adding some stuff to the code itself.